-Narrowing it down to the Violet Hoop universe was itself a triumph — one claimed a thousand years ago by the wizard nerds of Scientium Maximus.
-Today, the wizard cosmographers would bet their finest lichen slippers that the Soul Star couldn’t be in the Microscopium Void or in the dense formations of the Hercules Supercluster, given that those lay too far outside their triangulations.
+Narrowing the Star down to The Violet Hoop was itself a triumph — one claimed a thousand years ago by the wizard nerds of Scientium Fluvius (who inhabit a floating planet-island in The Pink Sea).
+Today, the wizard astronomers would bet their finest lichen slippers that the Soul Star couldn’t be in the Delphinus Void or in any of the dense formations of the Virgo or Pavus-Indus Superclusters, since both of those lay outside even the loosest of their triangulations.

-The thing that most infuriated the cosmographers was that the only source of information about the Star’s whereabouts came from sources that were either so ancient or so vague that they raised as many questions as they answered.
-In the most scientific of these accounts, it appeared that a thin purple beam (or wave/field/particle of indeterminate properties) rose from about seven percent of dying bodies.
-Using the most sensitive spectrographs, they managed to identify where some of these beams were headed: the Corona Borealis Void.
-Yet because the beams were diffuse and unstable, and because they vanished in a second or two after appearing, the cosmographers could only speculate on their ultimate destination.
+The thing that most infuriated the Fluvian astronomers was that the only source of information about the Star’s location came from sources that were so ancient or so vague that they raised as many questions as they answered.
+In the most scientific of these accounts, it appeared that a thin purple beam (or wave or field or particle of indeterminate properties) rose from dying bodies.
+Using the most sensitive spectrographs, the Fluvians managed to identify that these beams were heading in the general direction of the Local Void.
+Yet because the beams were diffuse and unstable, and because they vanished in a second or two after appearing, the astronomers could only speculate on their precise destination.

 Early descriptions of the Soul Star were equally problematic.
-In one account, provided by the shape-shifters of The Translucent Hoop, the Soul Star changed its form depending on who was attempting to locate it.
-The poets of The Metaphoric Hoop told the epic tale of their journey into the Void and how they were forced out again.
-Apparently, they lacked a belief in the Star and therefore the Star refused to show itself to them.
+In one account, provided by shape-shifters from The Blue Dream, the Soul Star changed its form depending on who was attempting to locate it.
+They told the epic tale of one group of brave Dreamers who journeyed into the Local Void and were forced out again.
+According to the shape-shifters, the Dreamers lacked a belief in the Star and therefore the Star refused to show itself to them.
+According to another account — by the mariachi singers of Guamexila, a poor and crowded galaxy on the edges of Dreamland Prime — the inhabitants of the Star constructed a huge wall, skillfully converting the energy of the Dreamers into forms of invisible matter which the Dreamers were then unable to penetrate.
+According to yet another account — by the poets of The Metaphoric Hoop, a supercluster in the bluest corner of The Dream — the Star simply didn’t exist.
 This only confirmed their belief that everything was ultimately metaphoric and nothing was real.

-Some human artists suggested that the Star was in a place called Heaven.
-Others argued that Heaven was in the human soul, and that the soul rose from the body after death.
-It was then guided by a man called Jesus into the swirling streams of Heaven.
-Their account was very optimistic and appeared to be heavily coloured by their violet-tinted glasses and their violet-coloured brushes.
-They were, after all, inhabitants of the Violet Hoop.
-The exact co-ordinates of this Heaven were difficult to locate, but the cosmographers were obstinate.
-They tried everything that the human theologists suggested: they climbed the highest mountains and ran through the fields; they spoke with the tongue of angels and held the hand of a devil.
-They focused their finest high-powered lenses on the fleeing soul-beam, in an attempt to see see the colours bleed into one.
-But still the cosmographers couldn’t find what they were looking for.
+The exact co-ordinates of the Soul Star were indeed difficult to locate, but the astronomers were obstinate.
+They tried everything that the human theologists suggested.
+They climbed the highest mountains and ran through the fields.
+They spoke with the tongue of angels and held the hand of a devil.
+They focused their finest high-powered lenses on the fleeing soul-beam, in an attempt to see the colours bleed into one.
+But still the astronomers couldn’t find what they were looking for.

-The Void-dwellers of Ruumar argued that it would be a gross sacrilege for the Soul Star to take any form whatsoever.
+The Void-dwellers of Ruumar (a giant lacuna in The Copper Tarn) argued that it would be a gross sacrilege for the Soul Star to take any form whatsoever.
 The Void itself must be the star.
 The Ataari took this concept further, arguing that the star could be as small as a pea or as large as the Void itself, but that in either case it danced and spun so quickly that it only seemed as if it wasn’t there.
-The Ataari spent considerable time and effort constructing a high-speed, large lens camera that they hoped would capture the Star visually in a fraction of a nanosecond.
+The Ataari spent considerable time and effort constructing a high-speed, large-lens camera that they hoped would photograph the Star in a fraction of a nanosecond.
 Their aim was to gaze at the wonders of what they called Infinity in Frozen Time.

-Cosmographers were forced to admit that the Soul Star inspired different species to see It as a projection of their own ideas.
-Yet the cosmographers were true scientists.
+Yet the astronomers were true scientists.
 They weren’t going to let the misconceptions of others stop them from finding what may or may not be The Truth.